What Is SushiSwap and How Does It Work?

 In Q2 2021, the SushiSwap ecosystem unveiled its latest addition, a non-fungible token (NFT) platform called Shoyu.
 The idea of Shoyu actually came from a SUSHI governance member, who proposed to make Shoyu an easy-to-use NFT platform.
 It aims to tackle the current shortcomings of NFT marketplaces, such as limited file format options, limited image sizes, and the high transaction fees on Ethereum.

-What is SUSHI?
+What Is SUSHI?

 SUSHI is the native token of SushiSwap.
 It is an ERC-20 token distributed to liquidity providers on SushiSwap via liquidity mining.
 SUSHI has a maximum supply of 250 million tokens.
 The supply of SUSHI is dependent on the block rate.
 As of November 2021, it is created at a rate of 100 tokens per block, and its circulating supply has already reached approximately 50% of the total supply at 127 million tokens.